silverstripe/silverstripe-security-extensions/README.md

 the person whose account is logged in.
 This is performed by re-validating that the account's password is correct, and will then last for a certain amount of time (configurable) until it will be checked again.

+Sudo mode will automatically be enabled for the configured lifetime when a user logs into the CMS.
+Note that if the PHP session lifetime expires before the sudo mode lifetime, that sudo mode will also be cleared (and re-enabled when the user logs in again).
+If the user leaves their CMS open, or continues to use it, for an extended period of time with automatic refreshing in the background, sudo mode will eventually deactivate once the max lifetime is reached.

 #### Enabling sudo mode for controllers

 You can add the `SilverStripe\SecurityExtensions\Services\SudoModeServiceInterface` as a dependency to a controller